 Many of these types of stores have loyalty discount programs.
 Even better?
 Most of these rewards programs are free to join.

-If there’s a store you regularly visit, it makes a lot of sense to sign up for discounts.
+If there’s a store you regularly visit, it makes sense to sign up for discounts.

 Ask your human resources department about any discount available to employees.

 In addition to using discount programs, you can clip coupons.
 Thanks to technology, many stores even have coupons in digital format.
-This means you won’t have to carry around physical coupons to save money.
+Meaning you won’t have to carry around physical coupons to save money.

 3. Plan ahead when shopping

 A no-spend month is a fantastic way to save money on non-necessities.
-Eventually, however, you’re going to spend some money.
+Eventually, however, you’re going to spend some money, particularly with your grocery budget.

 That doesn’t mean you have to spend recklessly.

-Meal prepping is a good way to start planning your shopping trips.
-Before heading to the grocery store, make a plan for what you want to cook that week.
-Be sure to write down all of the ingredients for recipes as well as the pantry staples you need.
+Budget meal planning and prepping is a good way to start planning your shopping trips.
+Before going to the store, make a plan for what you’ll cook that week.
+Write down all of the ingredients for recipes as well as the pantry staples you need.

 Then, when you go to the store, you’ll have a direct list to guide you through the aisles.
-Be aware you’ll still need to practice self-control.
+Be aware you’ll still need to practice self-control to keep your grocery bill low.
 Even with a shopping list, it’s often easy to grab something you don’t need.

 4. Cut your biggest expenses

 Everyone has necessary expenses each month.
-A smart way to figure out how to save $5000 in 3 months is to reduce those expenses.
+One simple way to figure out how to save $5000 in 3 months is to reduce those expenses with extreme frugal living.

 For most of us, the biggest expenses are rent or mortgage payments, utilities, and insurance costs.
 Debt, such as a large car payment or student loans, can also add to your monthly expenses.